 The following presents a demographic snapshot for the most recent survey.
 Click on the dashboard to explore previous surveys.

-The dashboard below uses a word cloud to illustrate the top 200 words used by participants to describe the impacts and/or benefits of living alongside Rio Tinto in the Pilbara and articulate any final comments they have for Rio Tinto each month.
+The dashboard below uses a word cloud to illustrate the top 200 words used by participants in their final comments.
 The size of each word indicates how often a word has been used.
 Please note, words that do not add useful context, such as ‘Rio Tinto’, ‘RTIO’, ‘company’ and ‘community/ies’ have been excluded, as have other non-descriptive words such as ‘the’, ‘and’, ‘to’.
-Please also note, that word clouds associated with monthly focus topics are presented separately.
+Please also note, comments associated with monthly focus topics are included in this word cloud, but are also presented separately.
 Learn more

 The dashboard below presents the results of the impact and benefit items that have been asked in all surveys, as well as the items asked in previous ‘Pulse’ surveys.
 We will be revisiting all of these items again at various points along the way.
 The results from surveys to date are as follows: